iWumbo19/DND-5e-NPC-Generator/README.md

 # Character_Creator

 DND NPC Creator!
 This program will auto-generate a level 1 character.
-This program takes all PHB information including, races, sub-races, classes, backgrounds, cantrips, weapons, armor, racially correct named.
+This program takes all PHB information including, races, sub-races, classes, backgrounds, cantrips, weapons, armor, racial names, and more.
 Characters are presented in a nice Windows form for easy viewing.

 Future Improvement Projects:
 1. Be able to save generated character to JSON file for later loading